Avanade/Beef/samples/My.Hr/docs/Employee-Search.md

 The employee search will allow the following criteria to be searched:
 - First and last name using wildcard; e.g. `Smi*`.
-- Gender selection; one or more.
+- Gender selection; zero, one or more.
 - Start date range (from/to).
 - Option to include terminated employees (default is to exclude).